Sir Toby Belch

 Shakespeare Retold (Modern Verse)

 The "cakes and ale" line has become, in the four centuries since the play, the most-quoted single sentence in any of Shakespeare's comedies on the subject of festivity.
-Its power is precisely the power Hazlitt named: it is "unanswerable."
+Its power is that it is, in argument, unanswerable.
 Malvolio has the formal authority of the steward; Sir Toby has only the kinsman's privilege and the cultural weight of the household's right to its own pleasures.
 The line converts the kinsman's privilege into a philosophical position.
-Virtue, the line argues, does not have the authority to abolish the small pleasures — cakes, ale, ginger hot in the mouth — by which ordinary domestic life is sustained.
+Virtue, the line argues, does not have the authority to abolish the small pleasures – cakes, ale, ginger hot in the mouth – by which ordinary domestic life is sustained.
 The "Art any more than a steward?" opening sharpens this by reminding Malvolio of his actual social position; the closing instruction to Maria ("A stoup of wine") demonstrates that the carousing will continue regardless.
 The scene is also the immediate trigger for the gulling plot.
 Within sixty further lines, Maria will have proposed the forged letter, Sir Toby will have agreed ("If I do not gull him into a nayword…"), and the play's most consequential comic engine will have been set in motion.
 The "cakes and ale" line is the play's articulation of the principle the gulling will be designed to defend.

 The Architect of the Duel

-By 3.4 Sir Toby has moved from defending the household's pleasures to engineering its cruelties.
-He has persuaded Sir Andrew that "Cesario" is a rival for Olivia's affection, has read Sir Andrew's badly-written challenge and decided to deliver it orally instead, and is now setting up the comic duel between two figures — Sir Andrew and "Cesario" — neither of whom has any business holding a sword.
+By A3S4 Sir Toby has moved from defending the household's pleasures to engineering its cruelties.
+He has persuaded Sir Andrew that "Cesario" is a rival for Olivia's affection, has read Sir Andrew's badly-written challenge and decided to deliver it orally instead, and is now setting up the comic duel between two figures – Sir Andrew and "Cesario" – neither of whom has any business holding a sword.

 Original